Kaintara/GoFish/README.md

 - Creating the Bot decisions
 - Creating the User Interface, especially regarding the gameplay as I struggled with generating cards and
-- Overall Size of the Game: This is one of the biggest coding projects that I've worked on and I realised that I had not done sufficent planning for it.
-I found it very hard to keep track of what features I need to implement first and how to debug them as I was scrolling a lot to get to on particular
+- Overall Size of the Game: This is the biggest project that I've worked on and I realised that I had not done sufficent planning for it.
+I found it very hard to keep track of what features I need to implement first and how to debug them as I was scrolling a lot to get to on particular sections of the code.

-This is first version of the Go Fish Mobile App, more features
+This is first version of the Go Fish Mobile App, more features to come!
+(If you were wondering about the 'tryagain.py that is a file containing all my scrapped features I failed to implement that I want to try again at haha...
+For example: pass and play multiplayer.)